Nolan Reimold: Career

+Baltimore Orioles

-Reimold was drafted by the Baltimore Orioles as their 2nd round pick (61st overall) in the 2005 MLB Draft.
+Reimold was drafted by the Baltimore Orioles as their 2nd round pick (61st overall) in the 2005 MLB draft.
 He became the fourth highest Falcon ever drafted and just the third Falcon drafted in the top two rounds.
 He also became first Falcon ever to be named All-America by three different outlets in one season which were the NCBWA Second Team, ABCA Third Team, Baseball America Third Team.
-After signing, he played for the Aberdeen IronBirds and Frederick Keys, and was a New York–Penn League all-star for the IronBirds.
+After signing, he played for the Aberdeen IronBirds and Frederick Keys, and was a New York–Penn League All-Star for the IronBirds.
 He continued to play with the Frederick Keys for the 2006 season, and was the MVP for the Carolina League's all-star game.
 He started the 2007 season with the Bowie Baysox but was sidelined shortly thereafter with an oblique strain.
 After a brief rehab stint with the Gulf Coast Orioles, Reimold returned to the Baysox to finish the rest of the season.

 2008

-He continued playing for the Bowie Baysox for the 2008 season, and was named an Eastern League post-season all-star.
-In game two of Bowie's match-up with the Akron Aeros in the first round of the Eastern League playoffs, Reimold hit three home runs for the first time in his career en route to finishing 4-for-5 with eight RBIs.
+Reimold continued playing for the Baysox for the 2008 season, and was named an Eastern League post-season all-star.
+In game two of Bowie's match-up with the Akron Aeros in the first round of the Eastern League playoffs, Reimold hit three home runs for the first time in his career en route to finishing 4-for-5 with eight RBI.

 Reimold played for the Surprise Rafters in the Arizona Fall League during the 2008 Winter Baseball season.
 Baseball America named him the 5th-best prospect in the Orioles' farm system for the 2009 season.

 2009

-He reported to the Norfolk Tides, the Orioles' Triple-A team to begin the 2009 season, and was recalled to the major league club on May 14 collecting his first major league hit that night off Ron Mahay, then would collect his first major league RBI and double, both off Royals pitcher Kyle Davies on May 16.
+Reimold reported to the Norfolk Tides, the Orioles' Triple-A team to begin the 2009 season, and was recalled to the major league club on May 14 collecting his first major league hit that night off Ron Mahay, then would collect his first major league RBI and double, both off Royals pitcher Kyle Davies on May 16.
 Reimold hit his first career home run on May 20, 2009, against the New York Yankees at Yankee Stadium off Mariano Rivera.
 On May 27, 2009, Reimold hit his first walk off home run against the Toronto Blue Jays in the 11th inning to give the Orioles a 12-10 victory.

 Nolan won the American League Rookie of the Month award for June 2009.

 On September 18, the Orioles decided to shut down Reimold for the rest of the season due to fraying in his left Achilles tendon.
 The surgery was successful to repair the Achilles, but the rehab was not complete until late in the 2010 year, causing many of his future issues.